Flurazepam

 Flurazepam (marketed under the brand names Dalmane and Dalmadorm) is a drug which is a benzodiazepine derivative.
 It possesses anxiolytic, anticonvulsant, hypnotic, sedative and skeletal muscle relaxant properties.
 It produces a metabolite with a long half-life, which may stay in the bloodstream for days.

 Flurazepam was patented in 1968 and came into medical use the same year.
-Flurazepam, developed by Roche Pharmaceuticals was one of the first benzo hypnotics (sleeping pills) to be marketed.
+Flurazepam, developed by Roche Pharmaceuticals, was one of the first benzodiazepine hypnotic medications to be marketed.